The Bankrate promise

-3. Get preapproved
+4. Get preapproved

-4. Avoid excessive spending
+5. Avoid excessive spending

 Lenders can check and re-check your credit report and score and various financial accounts right up until your mortgage closing date.
 Think of the time between when you apply for a loan and when you close as a “quiet” period, when you spend as little as possible.
-While your mortgage application is in process, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
+While your mortgage application is processing, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
 This will help ensure the closing process goes smoothly and you receive the financing you’re expecting.

 Unfortunately, one of the immovable standards for conforming loans is the loan limit — you can only borrow so much and no more.
 Loan limits are set by the Federal Housing Finance Agency (FHFA) and are generally adjusted each year, with higher limits for properties with two, three and four units (as long as you live in one of the units).
 One workaround is a piggyback loan, in which you get a smaller mortgage atop a larger one: Together they add up to enough to finance the home.